djtayag/CSE141L/README.txt

 Darryl (Estimated Hours spent - 80):

-Wrote the assembly code for each program, revised pseudocode for Program 2, designed the ISA operations specifications (ADD, LSRI, STR, etc.), wrote the SystemVerilog code for each module including the test benches, and tested the functionality of each program in Questa.
+Wrote the assembly code for all programs, revised pseudocode for Program 2, designed all ISA operations specifications (ADD, LSRI, STR, etc.), wrote the SystemVerilog code for all modules including the test benches, and tested the functionality of all programs in Questa.

 Asad (Estimated Hours spent - ):